 Unfortunately, there’s no getting around creating these standard medical records.
-Medical progress notes are extremely important for monitoring the efficacy of treatments and communicating patient information.
-They are also essential for the filing of health insurance reimbursement claims.
+Medical progress notes are important for monitoring the efficacy of treatments and communicating patient information.
+They’re also essential for the filing of health insurance reimbursement claims.

-While you can’t do away with medical progress notes completely, you can complete them more quickly.
-In this post, we share three tips for doing that.
+While you can’t do away with medical progress notes completely, you can complete them more quickly using TextExpander.

 Write medical progress notes faster

-Here is what you can do to write clinical patient notes more quickly.
+Here are essential tips for writing clinical patient notes more quickly.